Why Is the Word “Felon” Being Taken Out of Our Vocabulary?

 At LINC, Inc., in our conversations, in our printed materials, and on our website, we advocate for language that supports inclusion, self-confidence, positive self-worth, and productive self-image.
 One of our organizational objectives is to use language that supports the humanity of each person as the forefront of their identity.

 We provide programs and services for the justice-involved, not “services for felons.”
 We speak to empower and humanize.
 Words have the power to instigate change.
+We are looking to incorporate positive, empowering words to create a whole new way to talk about justice-system involved individuals, and lead the way to a new, enlightened language of incarceration.

-What happens when you use person-centered language?
+What happens when you use person-centered language of incarceration?

 - Increased chances of successful employment, housing and family engagement